Top 5 Plants That Can Be Kept in Bathroom | Needs, Benefits & Care Tips | Plants and Life

 1. π± Peace Lily (Spathiphyllum)

-- Water: Once a week, keep soil moist but not soggy
+- Water: Usually once a week; keep soil lightly moist

 2. πΏ Boston Fern (Nephrolepis exaltata)